boylcn/boylcn/README.md

 ###

 <p align="left">Hello, I'm Onur Yalcin.
 I am a detail-oriented and highly motivated web developer with strong experience and understanding of modern web development principles.
 I am proficient in front-end technologies, including React, React Native, Next.js, and Nuxt.js.
-On the back-end, I have experience working with Node.js, Express.js, and databases such as PostgreSQL and MongoDB.<br><br>I possess knowledge and experience in Big Data management and security.
+On the back-end, I have experience working with Node.js, Express.js, and databases such as Mysql, PostgreSQL and MongoDB.<br><br>I possess knowledge and experience in Big Data management and security.
 I excel at delivering high-quality projects under tight deadlines and collaborating effectively with cross-functional teams.
 I am committed to continuous learning and staying up-to-date with the latest industry trends.
-Currently, I am also enhancing my skills in Python.</p>
+Currently, I am also enhancing my skills in Python.
+I started learning Swift and coding in September.</p>

 ###